Chapter 15:

 “Hold on… don’t you dare give up now.”

-The fairy hovered just ahead, light flickering, guiding the way through the black.
+The fairy hovered just ahead, flickering like a trembling lantern, guiding the way through the black.

-Akira ran beside them, breath ragged, heart hammering.
+Akira ran beside them, breath ragged, heart hammering in his chest.

 “Rei… stay with us.
 Please… just a little longer.”

-Step by step, they moved through the oppressive black.
+Step by step, they pressed through the oppressive darkness, every second counting.

 The forest seemed endless, but they could not stop.